Sustainability & Biodiversity

 Wilding Our Ornamental Gardens

-Our walled gardens have traditionally been planted with formal bedding, but several are now being stocked with wildflowers, which are better for biodiversity, more sustainable, and hugely popular with our visitors.
+Our walled gardens have traditionally been planted with formal bedding, but several are now being stocked with native wildflowers to improve biodiversity.

 Join Our Community